 The credit equals 7.65% of tips paid to employees above the minimum wage threshold.
 For most full-service restaurants, this is effectively 7.65% of all reported tip income.
 A restaurant where employees receive $500,000 in tips annually can expect approximately $38,000 in credit.
 A restaurant with $800,000 in tip volume can expect approximately $60,000.
 The credit is claimed on IRS Form 8846 and reduces federal income tax liability.
 It cannot be claimed AND deducted -- the employer reduces their FICA expense deduction by the credit amount.
 At a 21% corporate tax rate, the credit (7.65%) is more valuable than the deduction (21% × 7.65% = ~1.6%).

-What is WOTC and how do I make sure I'm claiming it?
+What is WOTC and how do I make sure I'm claiming it once it's reauthorized?

 The Work Opportunity Tax Credit (WOTC) is a federal income tax credit for employers who hire from target groups including SNAP recipients, veterans, ex-felons, long-term unemployment recipients, and SSI recipients.
-Credit amounts range from $1,200 to $9,600 per qualifying hire.
+Credit amounts range from $1,200 to $9,600 per qualifying hire when the program is authorized.
 To claim: the employee must complete IRS Form 8850 (pre-screening notice) on or before their first day of work, and the employer must submit Form 8850 plus ETA Form 9061 to the state workforce agency within 28 calendar days of the hire date.
-This deadline is the most commonly missed requirement.
+This deadline is the most commonly missed requirement, and it applies during the current lapse too -- filing now preserves the paper trail for a retroactive claim.
 The credit is then claimed on IRS Form 5884 on the employer's annual tax return.
 Automate this with your onboarding process -- every new employee, every hire, regardless of whether you think they qualify.
 Let the state agency screen for eligibility.

 Can a restaurant qualify for the Section 48E clean energy credit?